Chart Color Schemes

 Gordonvale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that could affect the region: Bruce Highway Cairns Southern Access Corridor Stage 3 from Edmonton to Gordonvale, Mount Peter Priority Development Area, Cairns South State Development Area, and North Queensland Youth Alcohol and Other Drugs Residential Rehabilitation Service.
-The following details those most relevant.
+Local infrastructure changes significantly impact an area's performance.
+Four projects identified by AreaSearch are expected to influence the region: Bruce Highway Cairns Southern Access Corridor Stage 3 - Edmonton to Gordonvale, Mount Peter Priority Development Area, Cairns South State Development Area, and North Queensland Youth Alcohol and Other Drugs Residential Rehabilitation Service.
+The following list provides details on those most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.